HackSmith010/Python-Mini-Projects/README.md

-A github Repo for Python Beginners
+A github Repo for Python Beginners.